Understanding Mutual Fund Classes

 If You Buy Class B Shares:

-If you intend to purchase a large amount of Class B shares (over $50,000 or $100,000, for example), you may want to discuss with your financial adviser whether Class A shares would be preferable.
+If you intend to purchase a large amount of Class B shares (over $50,000 or $100,000, for example), you may want to discuss with your investment professional whether Class A shares would be preferable.
 The expense ratio charged on Class A shares is generally lower than for Class B or C shares.
 The mutual fund also may offer large-purchase breakpoint discounts from the front-end sales charge for Class A shares.

 If You Buy Class C Shares: